Select your phone from our most popular handsets or compare all contract phone deals.

 Ultimately, it's probably going to come down to the deal (and/or phone) available and whether or not you get a good signal where you live, work or generally spend a lot of time.
 The main ways the four networks differentiate themselves beyond coverage is in the speed of their 4G data.
 Let's take a look at each.

-Vodafone also claims 99% 4G coverage by population.
+Vodafone claims 99% 4G coverage by population.
 Tutela measured its average 4G download speed as around 21Mbps.

-Three also claims 99% 4G coverage by population.
-Tutela measured its average 4G download speed as around 11Mbps, the slowest of the four.
+Three claims 99% 4G coverage by population.
+Tutela measured an average 4G download speed as around 11Mbps, the slowest of the four.

 How long is a piece of string?
 It really depends on what you're looking for.
 If you know what handset you're after and/or how many minutes, texts and data you need, then finding the right deal is only a few clicks away using the tools on this page.
 But there is never a 'best' deal – only one that suits you the most at a price you can afford.
 Unfortunately, to find that you're going to have to do a little of the work yourself.